-As time is a major part of every construction plan and can affect each party’s contractual obligations, delays must be minimized to avoid time and cost overruns.
+As time is a major part of every construction plan and can affect each party’s contractual obligations, a delay must be minimized to avoid time and cost overruns.
 A construction delay is also accompanied by numerous social and economic consequences.
 For example, construction delay has a deleterious effect on all triple-bottom lines of sustainability including, social, environmental, and financial.
 This concludes the following as the effects of delay.

 - Time overrun.

 - Cost overrun.

 - Losses for the owner due to an extended construction phase.